victorlapin/BTCantinaMissions/README.md

   with a certain tag — exotic hardware on `planet_other_blackmarket` worlds, electronics contracts on `planet_other_comstar` worlds.
 - Toast notifications for progress, READY state and rewards (toggle in settings).
-- **Combat feedback**: killing a cantina target shows a gold floatie over the unit (`Cantina: Destroy VTOLs 3/5`, green `COMPLETE!` when done).
+- **Combat feedback**: killing a cantina target shows a cyan floatie over the unit (`Cantina: Destroy VTOLs 3/5`, green `COMPLETE!` when done).
 After the mission, cantina results appear in the After Action Report's **Other Results** panel alongside payment and reputation lines.
 Floaties can be disabled with `CombatFloaties: false` — tracking and AAR lines are unaffected.
+- **Salvage highlight**: collect-type job targets get a cyan outline on the salvage screen — making it obvious what to pick up.
+Works on initial salvage and on items added after CustomSalvage disassembly (full mech → parts).

 ## Settings (`settings.json`)